 A cornerstone of this roadmap is our Forest Conservation Policy (FCP).
 Initially, Vision 2020 set out a plan for APP to implement High Conservation Value (HCV) principles by 2015 and end natural forest clearance by 2015.
 However, on February 5th, 2013, we announced the FCP to be in immediate effect, accelerating the objective by almost two years.
-You can learn about the details of the policy and track its progress here.
+You can track progress and learn about the details of the Asia Pulp and Paper policy here.

 Transparency and openness are key to our ability to achieve our ambitious promise of zero deforestation.
 We work with various organizations to clarify and direct our efforts in conserving natural tropical forests.
 Here is the progress of our efforts in achieving our sustainability goals.